 * this is after the acute phase.
 For the first 3 months, these symptoms are due to the surgery and not due to possible cyclops in the knee.

-Some causes and factors, which play into a cyclops:
+Some causes and factors, which come into play in a cyclops:

 - Female gender due to less space in the knee joint

-- Increased volume of graft in relation to the notch
+- Increased volume of graft relative to notch

 - Bony avulsion of anterior cruciate ligament (VKB)